 What is a dissolution of marriage proceeding, and how does it differ from a legal separation?

-Minnesota Statute Section 518.06 defines a legal separation as “a court determination of the rights and responsibilities of a husband and wife arising out of the marital relationship.
+Minnesota law defines a legal separation as “a court determination of the rights and responsibilities of a husband and wife arising out of the marital relationship.
 A decree of legal separation does not terminate the marital status of the parties.”
-The statute defines the dissolution of marriage as “the termination of the marital relationship between a husband and wife.
+On the other hand, the law defines the dissolution of marriage as “the termination of the marital relationship between a husband and wife.
 A decree of dissolution completely terminates the marital status of both parties.”

-A legal separation is a determination at a given point in time of the legal rights of persons who are married but are or will be living separately.
-It is not, as is commonly believed, a “trial separation” period during which parties contemplate a possible dissolution of marriage, but also not a “final” determination.
-A dissolution of marriage proceeding terminates the marriage; it is a divorce which is final.
-The objective of each proceeding is to disentangle the finances of the two parties, determination of child custody and support, if applicable, and so forth.
+In other words, a legal separation is a determination, at a given point in time, of the legal rights of persons who are still married but living separately.
+It is not, as is commonly believed, a “trial separation” period during which parties contemplate a possible dissolution of marriage, but it’s also not a “final” determination.
+A dissolution of marriage proceeding terminates the marriage and is therefore final.
+The objective of each proceeding is to disentangle the finances of the two parties, determination of child custody and support (if applicable), and so forth.
 A dissolution of marriage proceeding is the most common approach to resolve these issues.
-Legal separations are uncommon, as there are other options available for obtaining a temporary order from the court, and a dissolution of marriage proceeding may later be needed, at additional time and expense, to provide finality.
+Legal separations are uncommon, but are a good option in some circumstances.
+It is important to keep in mind, however, that if parties ultimately decide to divorce, a second court proceeding may be required, at additional time and expense, to provide finality.